Homepage / Excursion Guides / A Cruisers Guide to Belize’s Mayan Ruins

 For a bird's eye view of the entire reserve, climb the 108-foot staircase of the High Temple, where you'll see most of the remarkably preserved buildings and the New River Lagoon.

-The aptly named Jaguar Temple is shaped like the namesake's head.
-It also has a Maya calendar on the floor.
-However, the Mask Temple serves the best facades, as it is adorned with 13-foot stone mask carvings.
+The aptly named Jaguar Temple is shaped like the namesake's head and features a Maya calendar on the floor.
+The Mask Temple offers the best facades, adorned with 13-foot stone mask carvings.

 Lamanai sits near the Rio Bravo Conservation Area, so you can visit both on your day trip.